Post-Visit Feedback & Google Reviews

 Step 5: Link Domain (Optional)

 If your practice has a Website Booking URL or custom short domain configured (admin Domain Settings), you can toggle "Use practice domain for links" so feedback links go through your branded URL instead of yourbooking.au.
-SMS will use your short domain (e.g. yp.au/fTOKEN) and email feedback links use your booking URL — no URL rewrite rules needed on your web server.
+SMS will use your short domain (e.g. yp.au?t=fTOKEN) and email feedback links use your booking URL — no URL rewrite rules needed on your web server.

 Step 6: Accept Compliance and Enable